ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 ![Select file and postcode field screenshot](../../assets/FindThatPostcode_Select-file-and-postcode-field-screenshot.PNG)

 5\.
 Select the geocode types you want added to your file.
-Latitude/Longitude, Region and Local Authority are selected by default so should be untick if not required.
+Latitude/Longitude, Region and Local Authority are selected by default so can be unticked if not required.

 ![select geocodes to add into the file screenshot](../../assets/FindThatPostcode_Select-geodata-to-add-screenshot.PNG)